egraether/bounce/README.md

 * microphone

 ### Instructions
-Inorder to compile Bounce you have to:
+In order to compile Bounce you have to:

 * download [Openframeworks](http://www.openframeworks.cc/download) with addons(FAT), compatible to your IDE